Table of Contents

 10) iOCHOW S3 Doc Cam

-iOCHOW S3 is a book and document scanner S3 ( the Next-Generation Smart Document Scanner) comes with powerful software with multiple functions.
+iOCHOW S3 is a book and document scanner S3 ( the Next-Generation Smart Document Scanner) that comes with powerful software with multiple functions.

 You’ll like that iOCHOW S3 is a portable tool to capture and display graphic illustrations and objects.
 With 17MPI9 9 supplemental lights, you can be sure of clarity in your pictures and a high-definition color for an interesting presentation.